Who’s ready to ride Epcot’s first roller coaster ever?

 Does Guardians of the Galaxy: Cosmic Rewind have a virtual queue?

-Upon opening, Cosmic Rewind will have a virtual queue instead of a Standby Line.
+Cosmic Rewind does have a virtual queue instead of a Standby Line.

 The following is how the virtual queue works for Cosmic Rewind.